Resettled refugee students learning English as a Second Language (ESL) face many challenges acquiring proficiency in written and spoken English.

 GROUP MENTORING SESSIONS

-Throughout the program cycle, there will be opportunities for mentors to participate in group mentoring days at the Learning Lab, whether that be leading a special workshop, accompanying the group on a field trip, or leading a reading circle.
+Throughout the program cycle, there will be opportunities for mentors to participate in group mentoring days at the Learning Lab, whether that be leading a special workshop or accompanying the group on a field trip among other activities.
 Prospective volunteers who are particularly interested in the Group Mentoring Sessions should mention so during the onboarding process.

 The Refugee Response also works closely at the family level, assigning a Community Liaison to each of the client households.
 Liaisons coordinate communication between families, mentors, schools, and wraparound service providers.
 In addition to serving youth, the program strives to strengthen parent’s roles as partners in their children’s learning through direct guided practice and the development of informational content in culturally and linguistically accessible ways.